InformationThe PostgreSQL packages are installed on the Operating System from valid source.

 Standard Linux distributions, although possessing the requisite packages, often do not have PostgreSQL pre-installed.
 The installation process includes installing the binaries and the means to generate a data cluster too.
 Package installation should include both the server and client packages.
 Contribution modules are optional depending upon one's architectural requirements (they are recommended though).

-From a security perspective, it's imperative to verify the PostgreSQL binary packages are sourced from a valid software repository.
-For a complete listing of all PostgreSQL binaries available via configured repositories inspect the output from dnf provides '*libpq.so'.
+From a security perspective, it's imperative to verify the PostgreSQL binary packages are sourced from a valid Linux yum repository.
+The most common Linux repositories include CentOS base and PGDG base; however, it's up to the organization to validate.
+For a complete listing of all PostgreSQL binaries available via configured repositories inspect the output from yum provides postgres*.

 NOTE: Nessus has provided the target output to assist in reviewing the benchmark to ensure target compliance.